kylophone/loudness/README.md

 #neg23
 Python script to automate loudness normalization (to -23 LUFS) using FFmpeg and sox.
-Run the program with a single argument (your audio file) and it will be passed to FFmpeg for EBU R128 analysis and sox gain adjustment.
+Run the program with a single argument (your audio file) and it will be passed to FFmpeg for EBU R128 analysis and then to sox for gain adjustment.
 A new file with "_neg23" appended to the filename will be created and placed in the same directory as the input file.
 Correct usage:
 ```bash
 $ neg23 somefile.wav
 ```